shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/admin-log-level-report.md

                    }
 ```

 ## Step 3.
-GET the report status from the Report Service
+GET the report status from the report service

 Make a `GET` call with the report ID to retrieve the status of the report.
-Continue making this `GET` call until the `execution_status` is "ready".
+Continue making this `GET` call until the `execution_status` is `"ready"`.

 ```
 $ curl -b cookies -c cookies 'https://api.appnexus.com/report?id=7d346f7371479ccd9df3e963d328b111'